Walking guide to Kiev, Ukraine

 In the evening, enjoy the ballet or opera at Taras Shevchenko National Opera Theatre or hear music at the National Philharmonic.
 Both buildings are grand and ornate, and orchestra tickets will frequently set you back only $15 or so.
 I recently sat third row and center for a stunning production of Swan Lake for $30.

 Food and drink

-For a fun and very cheap way to sample authentic Ukrainian cuisine, try any Puzata Khata.
-The chain serves Ukrainian staples such as borscht, varenyky (pasta stuffed with potatoes, mushrooms, meat or cherries) and blyny (crepes) cafeteria style, and also has hard alcohol and great pastries.
+For fun and very cheap way to sample authentic Ukrainian cuisine, try any Puzata Khata.
+The chain serves Ukrainian staples such as borscht, varenyky (pasta stuffed with potatoes, mushrooms, meat or cherries) and blyny (crepes) cafeteria-style, and also has hard alcohol and great pastries.

 Of the numerous Georgian restaurants in Kiev, Kazbek and Mimino are two of the best.
 A personal favorite, Georgian is a must-try cuisine while in Eastern Europe.
 Get the famous starters of hachapuri (delicious cheesy bread) and then spinach, eggplant, and red beans rolled with walnut paste.
 Do as Georgians do and order a plate of fresh herbs to eat throughout.
 Be sure to get a bottle of semi-sweet Georgian red wine.
 Wine is a gem of the Georgian region, especially the rich semi-sweet.

 Bars tend to be casual, underground, smoke-filled and atmospheric.
 Get a Green Fairy at Cupidon, wine at the cozy Violas and beer at Sunduk Pub.
 Hang out with university students at Bar Duck or at bookstore/café/art gallery/bar Babuin.
 Get a Black Russian with expats at Deevan.